ci-lab-cz/easydock/docs/index.md

 ## Overview

-EasyDock automates the entire docking process from molecule preparation to result analysis, supporting multiple docking programs and providing organized result storage.
+EasyDock automates the entire docking process from ligand preparation to result analysis, supporting multiple docking programs and providing organized result storage.
+EasyDock does not prepare protein structures, which should be prepared for each docking program according to their requirements.

 ### Key Features